Who decides on the codex standard?

 In 1981, the standard for gluten-freeWhen a food has less than 20 parts per million (ppm) of gluten so it is safe for people with coeliac disease to eat.

-labelling was set at a level of 200mg gluten per kilogram or 200 parts per million (ppmParts per million.
+labelling was set at a level of 200mg gluten/kg or 200 parts per million (ppmParts per million.
 Testing of gluten in food is measured in ppm.
 This might sometimes be seen as mg/kg.

 ).
-This standard was changed in July 2008 to a standard with two levels, which will provide safer limits overall, and allows a clear choice of products for people with coeliac diseaseA condition where a person is unable to eat gluten as it makes their body attack itself.
+This standard was changed in July 2008 to a dual standard, which will provide safer limits overall, and allows a clear choice of products for people with coeliac diseaseA condition where a person is unable to eat gluten as it makes their body attack itself.

 The term ‘gluten-free’ implies no gluten, but in practice a zero level does not exist.
 It is impossible to eat a zero gluten diet, because even naturally gluten-free cereals such as rice can contain up to 20ppm or 20mg/kg of gluten.
 Research shows that this tiny amount of gluten is not toxic to people with coeliac disease who can eat unlimited amounts of products with gluten at a level of 20ppm or less.

-Specialist substitute products (such as breads and flour mixes) that contain Codex wheat starch with a gluten level above 21 and up to 100ppm may be labelled as ‘very low gluten’.
+Specialist substitute products (such as breads and flour mixes) that contain Codex wheat starch with a gluten level between 20 and 100ppm may be labelled as ‘very low gluten’.
 We have not seen any products using this term in the UK.

-The European Commission decided to use the new Codex standard as the basis for a law on labelling of food for people who are gluten intolerant.
-This law was introduced in January 2009 and, to allow manufacturers the time to to make changes to product ranges and labels, fully came into effect in January 2012.
+The European Commission has decided to use the Codex standard as the basis for a law on the labelling of food for people who are gluten intolerant.
+The law came into full effect in January 2012.

-Everyone with coeliac disease is different in their sensitivity to gluten.
+Everyone with coeliac disease is different in terms of their sensitivity to gluten.
 Most people with coeliac disease can tolerate a low level of gluten without ill effects.
-However, some people are more sensitive and can only safely eat foods which contain 20ppm or less of gluten.
+However some people are more sensitive and can only safely eat foods with 20ppm of gluten or less.

 What does 'gluten-free' really mean?

 The term 'gluten-free' implies no gluten, but in practice it is not possible to test for a zero level of gluten.
-Research has shown that people with coeliac disease are able to eat a very small amount of gluten safely.
+Research has shown that people with coeliac disease are able to tolerate very low levels of gluten, safely.
 As a result low levels of gluten are allowed in products that are labelled gluten-free.

 What is Codex wheat starch?

-Is the Codex standard for gluten covered by the law?
+Is the Codex standard for gluten covered by legislation?

-The European Commission decided to use the new Codex standard as the basis for a law on labelling of food for people who are gluten intolerant.
-Read more about the new law on gluten-free.
+Yes, the European Commission have used the new Codex standard as the basis for a law on labelling of food for people who are gluten intolerant.
+Read more about the new law.